 How to Ace The GRE Verbal - Vocabulary

-A high vocabulary directly correlates to higher understanding of the English language, additionally a high vocabulary will allow you to express your ideas and views in a more cogent and articulate manner.
+A high vocabulary directly correlates to a higher understanding of the English language.
+Additionally, a high vocabulary will allow you to express your ideas and views in a more cogent and articulate manner.
 Do the following to increase your vocabulary (note that it will take a minimum of two months to do this properly):

 - Barron's Word List: The entire list consists roughly 4000 words, if you want a score higher than 160, then it will be necessary to wade through the entire list.
 But since the New GRE places a lower emphasis on Vocabulary, even if you just complete the high frequency "Ubiquitous 800" word list, you will be able to score a 150+.

-Use the Words Regularly: Continuous revision is a necessity if you hope to learn the entire word list, so make use of the words which you learn everyday when even the opportunity presents itself.
-Additionally once a week, revise all the words which you learnt the previous week.
+Use the Words Regularly: Continuous revision is a necessity if you hope to learn the entire word list, so make use of the words which you hear every day when even the opportunity presents itself.
+Additionally once a week, revise all the words which you learned the previous week.

 - Use Flash Cards: A easy and fun way to revise on the go, is to use flash cards.
 While you do get them ready made, if you make your own they will prove to be more effective, since you will be writing them down as well.